 Commercial multisensor-monitor-on-multisensor-baseline 4D surveys have now been acquired.
 Results from a 2015 test demonstrate high-quality 4D data for GeoStreamer "P-UP on P-UP" across an extended frequency bandwidth.
 Needless to mention, the P-UP 4D data is free from rough sea surface effects, providing an ideal foundation for high-resolution 4D and QI analysis.

 The success of GeoStreamer 4D is about more than the multisensor cable.
 Most of the 4D surveys are acquired with high-density configurations (HD4D).
 A typical configuration deploys 12-14 cables with a streamer separation of 50 m to ensure both dense receiver sampling as well as high repeatability.
 Some cases were acquired with 16 or even 17 streamers.

 The PGS Ramform fleet is built to operate these dense spreads.
 Repeatability requirements are supported by advanced streamer steering technology (eBirds) and a source steering solution that is considered by many as the best in the industry.
 Shot-by-shot farfield signatures are offered as standard.

 "Our unrivaled track record of 25 multisensor 4D projects is a result of pioneering technology, a high capacity seismic fleet, operational excellence, and geophysical competence," says Martin Widmaier.

-There are positive signals that the 4D market will continue to grow 2018-19, and a clear trend towards multisensor applications in 4D.
-If that prognosis proves true, then PGS is well positioned to grow its market share in the high-end 4D market.
+There are positive signals that the 4D market will continue to grow in the next couple of years, there is a clear trend towards multisensor applications in 4D.
+If that prognosis proves true, then PGS is well-positioned to grow its market share in the high-end 4D market.

 Click on the image to zoom